 Student Group Scores and Score Gaps

-- White, Black, Hispanic students, and students of Two or More Races;
+- Black and Hispanic students, students of Two or More Races, and White students;

 - male and female students;

 - students eligible and not eligible for the National School Lunch Program;